TEST

 Fair Work guidelines on casual conversion

-Fair Work stipulates all guidelines around eligibility, notification requirements, consultation, and acceptable refusal grounds.
-It’s a good idea to get well-acquainted with these guidelines to stay compliant and prevent potential disputes in the workplace.
+The Fair Work Act stipulates all requirements regarding eligibility, notification requirements, consultation, and acceptable refusal grounds.
+It’s a good idea to get well-acquainted with these obligations to remain compliant and mitigate potential disputes in the workplace.

 Accessing the casual conversion fact sheet